 remdiff -- a remote diff'er

-Want to know the changes between two files on your computer? "diff" is a wonderful command.
+Want to see the changes between two files on your computer? "diff" is a wonderful command.

 But what if one or both of those files are on a different machine?
 Usual response would be to copy the file(s) to your local machine, then run the diff.
 And how often have you accidently overwritten your local copy because your fingers got ahead of your brain?